John Allister Currie

-John Allister "Jack" Currie (February 25, 1868 – June 28, 1931) was an Ontario author, journalist and political figure.
+John Allister Currie (February 25, 1868 – June 28, 1931) was an Ontario author, journalist and political figure.

 Early life

-He was born in Nottawa, Ontario in 1862, and was educated at Collingwood Collegiate Institute.
+He was born in Nottawa, Canada West in 1862, and was educated at Collingwood Collegiate Institute.
 After an apprenticeship in the hardware trade, he was hired by the Toronto News, and subsequently became a reporter at the Mail and Empire.
 Around 1900, following a visit to Rossland, British Columbia, he became a mining broker.

 Military service

 He was one of the four founding captains of the 48th Highlanders of Canada, which served in South Africa during the Second Boer War, and rose to become its commanding officer.
 At the beginning of World War I, he offered the Canadian Expeditionary Force the entire regiment, and the offer was accepted.
 Formally referred to as the "15th Battalion", it became known as the "Red Watch".
 He was in command at Neuve Chapelle, Ypres, and St Julien.

 He was transferred back to Canada in August 1915 under cloudy circumstances, in what came to be known as the "dugout incident," where Currie was said to have been found behind the lines instead of being with his men during the first German gas attack at St Julien.
 He defended his actions in a speech to the House of Commons of Canada in 1916, and wrote about the battle in his book on his war experiences, but the matter arose again years later when Currie was called as a defence witness in the 1928 libel trial concerning Sir Arthur Currie.

 He became commander of the 2nd Brigade at Camp Borden during 1916–1917.